sufyanadam/mavenlink_php_wrapper/README.md

 ## Searching Stories

-You can among the stories that you have access to by passing a `search` param and query string:
+You can search among the stories that you have access to by passing a `search` param and query string:

 	$client->getJson('stories', array('search' => 'readme'));